 Of the many types of persuasive advertising techniques in advertising, ethos is best for playing up the strength of a brand or spokesperson’s character.

-ETHOS EXAMPLE IN COMMERCIALS
+ETHOS EXAMPLES IN COMMERCIALS

 Ethos Advert Case Study